 Tulsa Police Department should continue to develop and adopt policies and strategies that reinforce community engagement in managing public safety.

-TPD will hire a Community Involvement Coordinator in August 2017
+TPD hired a Community Involvement Coordinator in August 2017.

 Tulsa Police Department should continue to identify and implement “least harm” resolutions, such as diversion programs or warnings and citations in lieu of arrest for minor infractions.